Here's Everything You Need For Your New Puppy

 Bloom recommends a flat or martingale collar for your new puppy.

-A flat collar is your standard dog collar: It’s a strip of flat material that connects at a buckle around your dog’s neck.
+A flat collar is a standard dog collar with a strip of flat material that connects at a buckle around your dog’s neck.

 A martingale collar, aka a no-slip collar, is similar to a flat collar, but it has an extra loop of leash material between two buckles that gently tightens around your dog’s neck (without hurting him) when he pulls to provide more control and prevent him from slipping out.
 They’re often used on greyhounds and whippets because their heads are narrower than their necks, which makes it easy for a collar to slip off.

 Both options above are fine, but you should never use collars that are meant to hurt your dog, like choke collars or shock collars.

-Keep in mind that using only a collar isn’t the best choice for walking your dog, though.
-They can put stress on your dog’s neck that can cause injuries over time.
+Keep in mind that using only a collar isn’t the best choice for walking your dog, though, because it can put stress on your dog’s neck that can cause injuries over time.
 Instead, you should use a harness to attach your pup’s leash and only use your dog’s collar to hold his identification tag.

-Dog harnesses are recommended for walking your dog over a dog leash, because harnesses take the pressure off of your dog’s neck and distribute it around his chest.
+It’s better to attach your puppy’s leash to a harness when walking him because harnesses take the pressure off of your dog’s neck and distribute it around his chest.

 “Avoid harnesses that are designed to cause pain, but otherwise, any harness that fits is fine,” Bloom said.